fight pornography

 3. Get some online accountability.

 Use software to monitor your online activity.
 Covenant Eyes is a great resource.
-It allows you to receive your accountability partner’s reports weekly for the sites they visit and the searches they make.
-It lets you know when you need to follow up with each other on questionable activity.
-Finally, it allows you to celebrate with each other in putting online struggles to death.
+It allows an accountability partner to receive reports for sites you’ve visited and searches you’ve made.
+This lets them know when they need to follow up with you on questionable activity.
+It also allows you to celebrate with each other in putting online struggles to death.

 4. Set boundaries with your mobile device.